-(Reuters) - American Airlines filed for bankruptcy protection on Tuesday to cut labor costs in the face of high fuel prices and dampened travel demand, capping a prolonged descent for what was once the largest U.S. carrier.
+(Reuters) - American Airlines, the third-largest U.S. carrier, and its parent AMR Corp filed for bankruptcy protection on Tuesday to cut labor costs in the face of high fuel prices and dampened travel demand.

-United Continental Holdings Inc's United Airlines and Delta Air Lines Inc, both of which used Chapter 11 to cut costs and later found merger partners, are now the largest U.S. carriers.
-American ranks third.
+American Airlines, once the largest U.S. carrier, is now third behind United Continental Holdings Inc's United Airlines and Delta Air Lines Inc, both of which used Chapter 11 to cut costs and later found merger partners.

 AMR named Horton as chairman and chief executive, replacing Gerard Arpey, who retired.

-Ray Neidl, aerospace analyst at Maxim Group, said a lack of progress in contract talks with pilots tipped the carrier into Chapter 11, though it has enough cash to operate.
-The carrier's passenger planes average 3,000 daily U.S. departures.
+Ray Neidl, aerospace analyst at Maxim Group, said it was a lack of progress in contract negotiations with pilots that ultimately tipped the carrier into Chapter 11.

-"They were proactive," Neidl said.
+"They were proactive, and it was better that they do it now while they have ample cash reserves," Neidl said.
 "They should have adequate cash reserves to get through this."

-But analysts question whether the bankruptcy will address operational shortcomings that have eroded revenue.
+American Airlines hopes bankruptcy will cut labor costs, but analysts question whether restructuring under Chapter 11 of the U.S. Bankruptcy Code will address operational shortcomings that have eroded revenue.

 "Bankruptcy is not necessarily the be-all, end-all," said Helane Becker, an analyst with Dahlman Rose & Co.
 "They've got more problems to address in addition to the cost problem."

-Shares of rival airlines rallied on expectations that reduced competition could boost fares.
-AMR had kept a lid on industrywide fares in its effort to keep its airplanes full.
+Shares of rival airlines rallied on expectations that fares could rise, as AMR kept a lid on industrywide fares in its effort to keep its airplanes full.

-In its bankruptcy petition filed in Manhattan, AMR reported assets of $24.72 billion and liabilities of $29.55 billion.
+Under its Chapter 11 bankruptcy filing in a New York court, the company listed assets of $24.72 billion and liabilities of $29.55 billion.
 The company has $4.1 billion in cash.

-AMR's bankruptcy filing showed few details about how the company would proceed, said Stephen Selbst, a bankruptcy attorney with Herrick Feinstein in New York.
+But AMR's bankruptcy filing showed few details about how the company would proceed, said Stephen Selbst, a bankruptcy attorney with Herrick, Feinstein LLP in New York.

-"It's possible they are still in negotiations and don't want to put something on paper that might prejudice those negotiations," he said.
+"What it suggests is they haven't settled on a strategy or they would have been more up front," he said.
+"It's possible they are still in negotiations and don't want to put something on paper that might prejudice those negotiations."

 Experts believe AMR stands to save billions by restructuring its obligations in bankruptcy.

-AMR said the bankruptcy has no direct legal impact on non-U.S. operations.
+AMR said the bankruptcy has no direct legal impact on operations outside the United States.
 It also said it was not considering debtor-in-possession financing.

-Robert Herbst, an analyst with AirlineFinancials.com and a former American pilot, said there was a "95 percent" chance American would join up with another carrier within two years.
+Robert Herbst, an independent analyst with AirlineFinancials.com, who is a former pilot with Ozark, TWA and American Airlines, said there was a "95 percent" chance American would be acquired by or merged with another carrier within the next two years.

 "US Airways is probably toward the top of the list but it wouldn't be the only (potential merger partner)," he said.

-American Airlines said it would remain an active member of the oneworld global airline alliance.
+American Airlines said it would remain an active member of the global airline alliance oneworld.

-American struggled with labor costs despite massive concessions from unionized workers in 2003, which enabled it to avoid Chapter 11 at the time.
+American has struggled with labor costs even though it won massive concessions from unionized workers in 2003 to avoid Chapter 11.

-"That deal wasn't good enough," former American chief Robert Crandall told Reuters.
+"That deal wasn't good enough," former American CEO Robert Crandall told Reuters.
 "The other airlines that went bankrupt cut their costs much deeper than American.

 "If you look at all of the elements of the problem, they all stem back to costs," he said.
-"It hasn't cut capacity effectively given the constraints" that labor placed.
+"It hasn't cut capacity effectively given the constraints" that labor placed on it.

-Contract talks with pilots hit a wall in recent weeks over wages, benefits and work rules.
-Talks with unionized flight attendants have also flagged.
+Contract talks with pilots have dragged on for five years, hitting a wall in recent weeks over wages, benefits and work rules.
+Negotiations with unionized flight attendants have also lagged.

 "While today's news was not entirely unexpected, it is nevertheless disappointing that we find ourselves working for an airline that has lost its way," David Bates, president of the Allied Pilots Association, said in a statement.

-A wave of pilot retirements this year prompted speculation of a Chapter 11 filing, given that the retirements could preserve pensions that might be at risk of being terminated.
+A wave of pilot retirements earlier this year prompted speculation American could soon seek Chapter 11 and pilots were exiting to preserve pensions that could be terminated as part of a restructuring.

 "The 18-month timeline allotted for restructuring will almost certainly involve significant changes to the airline's business plan and to our contract," Bates said.

-(Reporting by Kyle Peterson in Chicago; Matt Daily, Nick Brown, Caroline Humer, Chuck Mikolajczak and Jonathan Stempel in New York; Tom Hals in Wilmington, Delaware; Karen Jacobs in Atlanta; John Crawley in Washington; John D. Stoll in Detroit; and Tanya Agrawal in Bangalore; Editing by Gopakumar Warrier, Maureen Bavdek, John Wallace, Derek Caney and Carol Bishopric)
+(Reporting by Kyle Peterson in Chicago, Caroline Humer and Matt Daily in New York, Tom Hals in Wilmington, Karen Jacobs in Atlanta, John Crawley in Washington, John D. Stoll in Detroit, Chuck Mikolajczak in New York and Tanya Agrawal in Bangalore; Editing by Gopakumar Warrier, Maureen Bavdek, John Wallace, Derek Caney and Carol Bishopric)